University Faculty/Staff Academic Advising Award

 - Organization/participation in department/unit group advising or convocations

-- Participation in advising activities beyond departmental advising responsibilities such as serving as a University Master Advisor, College Master Advisor at Plan-It Purple sessions/Transfer sessions, as a student organization advisor, etc.
+- Participation in advising activities beyond departmental advising responsibilities such as serving as a University Master Advisor, College Master Advisor at Warhawks SOAR (Student Orientation, Advising, and Registration) sessions/Transfer sessions, as a student organization advisor, etc.

 - Development/maintenance of advising support materials (advising check sheets, advising informational handouts, digital information)